xgeoff/clearhealth/pages/plan-document-outline.md

 ---
 title = "ClearHealth Basic HDHP Plan Document Outline"
 ---

-Excellent — let’s design a **plan document outline** for your HSA-compatible, bare-bones health plan that integrates transparent pricing and Cost Plus Drugs.
+**Plan document outline** for an HSA-compatible, bare-bones health plan that integrates transparent pricing and Cost Plus Drugs.

 What follows is a **regulatory-compliant structure** — something that could evolve into an actual *Summary Plan Description (SPD)* and *Evidence of Coverage (EOC)* if you partnered with a licensed carrier or self-funded employer group.